 To this day, I carry a mental image of Stockdale admonishing the optimists: “We’re not getting out by Christmas; deal with it!”
 Good To Great, by Jim Collins, The Stockdale Paradox, Chapter 4, pages 83–85

-So it is by our actions as a species that we choose to adapt or die.
-None of our options are easy or fun.
+So it is by our actions as a species that we choose to mitigate or die.
+As we begin to build survivable future, none of our options are easy or fun.
 Long term survival requires tremendous psychological and social change.
-The quickness of our response means much.
+The quick, resolute response means much.
 Of course, we don't like the options, we have very little experience in mindful, long-term thinking.
 We just have to learn fast.
+We cannot untie this knot.
+We must decisively sever it

 Wasn't it Thomas Hobbes who said that the sovereign has a responsibility to protect the citizen?.

 Governments will have to protect global citizens or by their failures become part of the problem.
-That suggests the only valid government would be an eco-totalitarian rule by cybernetic algorithm (for it's fairness and predictability).
+That suggests the better developed government would be an eco-totalitarian rule by cybernetic algorithm (for it's fairness and predictability).
 The expected resistance to that innovation will have us pay the price of failure: extinction.
 Or if we are lucky, an extreme die off – which might leave 10% of population to struggle with insane heating, 6 feet of sea level rise and destabilized climate.
+In this century; more and greater, next century.

 About this Manifesto

-While we all desire a safe and prosperous future, alas, it no longer happens because of that emotion.
-The atmosphere and ocean will change according to physical laws whether or not we choose to understand why it happens..
+While we all desire a safe and prosperous future, alas, it no longer happens by force of that desire.
+If willpower is based on emotion only it's just cheerleading.
+The atmosphere and ocean will change according to physical laws whether or not we choose to understand why it happens.
+Belief has no impact on physical events.
 Only with great effort, can humans slightly influence the environment.
 After 200 years of carbon emissions, we have proved the ability to slowly change our atmosphere and ocean.
-For the near future we can only adapt and hunker down to face the storms.
+For the near future, we can adapt and hunker-down to face the storms.
 For the longer time period we can stop making it worse and slowly restore a habitable world.
 This Manifesto is just a collection of ideas that flow from my understanding of climate science.
 I present these for consideration while we discover how much time and effort is required.

-Sustainability (high carbon business-as-usual) may be possible for an elite few, but only for a little while.
+Sustaining a high-carbon business-as-usual lifestyle may be possible for an elite few, but only for a little while.
 Meanwhile, the plebeians can only demand survivability.
-Yet we do not know the duration of the struggle, which means we should think of it as constant.
+Yet we do not know the duration of this struggle, which means we should think of it as beginning now and continuing always.
 Our increasing social divisions means real trouble, but humans are addicted to positive struggles and will do ANYTHING to retain a future.
 This may be just the challenge we need.
-You can ignore these commands, but you will come to know just how real consequences are inevitable.
+You can ignore these commands, but you will come to know that real consequences are inevitable.
 And with inaction, those consequences arrive sooner.
-It may be that the real humsn challenges are psychological, social and spiritual.
+It may be that the real human challenges are psychological, social and spiritual.
 It could be that all our planning and effort will mean little.
 We just don't know.
 Until we do, we might pretend that we know, pretend that we care, even pretend to act.

 Finally, the reader may wish to know a little of my c.v. - I list informal climate studies and auditing of a few years of university courses in various aspects of global warming.
 The University of Washington says they offer more than 350 courses that touch some part of the subject.
 I have taken six of them - two were graduate seminars.
 So, although the courses were very current, this amounts to fractional education.
 So do not rely solely on me for either science or social advice.
 I label all this a guidelines, but it is your future, not much longer mine.
 Make your own decisions.
 Just don't allow carbon-biases to influence your thinking.
 Good luck.

-Suggested edits in policy or phrasing,- send text-only email to me by correcting typos in my email address.
+For suggestions for edits in policy or phrasing,- send a text-only email to me by correcting the address typos in my email address.

 "At species culmination, each individual - exhausted as final parent or last orphan - will choose either to conclude or to redefine and begin anew.
 Survivability requires resilience.
 The duty of life is to survive and the duty of species to define and redefine meaning.
 Are we still Homo Sapiens?